-Engines can be considered miniature applications that provide functionality to their host applications.
+Ember Engines allow multiple logical applications to be composed together into a single application from the user's perspective, that provide functionality to their host applications.
 Engines are isolated,

 composable applications, they have almost all the same features as normal Ember applications, except an Engine requires a host application to boot it and provide a Router instance.

 Large organizations often use Ember.js to power sophisticated web applications.
 These apps may require collaboration among several teams, sometimes distributed around the world.
 Typically, responsibility is shared by dividing the application into one or more "sections".
 How this division is actually implemented varies from team to team.

 Maintaining large monolithic applications poses the following challenges: